 The Snugride line of Graco car seats has over 15 different models with a confusing range of convenience and safety features.
 They include the SnugRide Click Connect 30 and 35 series, the SnugRide SnugLock 30 and 35 series, and tons of different versions of these.
 These versions are called things like XT, LX, DLX, Platinum, Platinum XT, Elite, Elite with Safety Surround, Platinum with TrueShield, and more.
 It's enough to confuse anyone trying to find baby gear for their new little one!

 The good news is that we're here to help.
 We've done tons of research on the Graco car seats, and built a series of Snugride comparison charts to help you understand what you're getting with each model.
 The Graco Snugride line is not only daunting to figure out, but also the best-selling line of infant car seats on the market for several years in a row.
 That's because they're lightweight, safe, and have features and price-points that can match anyone's needs.
 Want the modern InRight LATCH system?
 How about the SimplySafe no-rethread harness and headrest?
 Or do you really care about the SafetyCore, Safety Surround, or True Shield technologies?
+We've got all the information for you.

 Our buying guide can help you figure out exactly which Graco snugride car seat is perfect for your needs and your budget.
 If you're looking for our overall best-rated infant car seats for the year, see our best infant car seats buying guide here.
 Feature for feature, the top of the line Graco Snugride (the Snuglock 25 Platinum XT) is about $250.
 In our opinion, for that high of a price you'd be better off with the Chicco Fit2 or the Britax B-Safe 35 Elite.
 But you're here because you want a Snugride, so let's get to it!